mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

 This tutorial uses [R](https://www.r-project.org), a language that allows the simple manipulation of large datasets.
 We will use R from the open source [RSudio](www.rstudio.com) environment.
 Please make sure to have RStudio installed on your computer.

+Create a new project via the *File* -&gt; *New Projet* menu.
+Select *New Directory* -&gt; *Empty Project*, and select a folder for your project.
+Create a new script via the *File* -&gt; *New File* -&gt; *R Script* menu.

+The commands used in this tutorial are given in line and the results produced are preceded by '\#\#'.
+You can copy the commands of this tutorial in your script, where one line corresponds to a command.
+The commands can be run line by line using the *Run* button.
+Alternatively, you can run the entire script using the *Source* button.
+Note that it is also possible to run the commands in the *Console*.

 We are going to use the [ggplot2](http://ggplot2.org/) library.
 If you did not install this package already, install it usng the *Packages* tab or run `install.packages("ggplot2")`.

 ``` r